ddpatel2606/MyMotorwayDemo/README.md

 The Domain layer is independent of other layers, which means that changes in other layers do not affect it.
 - `repository` : The repository package contains repository interfaces that abstract the domain layer from the data layer.
 - `usecase` : The usecase package contains use cases that handle the business logic, which can be reused by multiple ViewModels.

+### Presentation
+The second layer is the Presentation layer, which is responsible for rendering the application data on the screen.
+- `ui` : The ui package comprises Activity and compose Ui components with their corresponding ViewModel classes.

 ## Try the App